-Strict Liability for Defective Products
+What is Strict Liability for a Defective Product?

 While many personal injury claims require the plaintiff to provide evidence of the defendant’s negligence or carelessness, this level of proof is not required in local defective product claims.
 If an item is deemed to be dangerous, its manufacturer can be held liable without any proof of negligence.

 Under the legal theory of strict liability, product manufacturers are automatically liable for any injuries resulting from the foreseeable use of their goods.
 As long as the product that caused your injuries was in its original condition from the time of purchase and you used it as intended, you may be able to obtain compensation.
 One of our local attorneys can assist you in proving a defective product claim.

 Consult a Kingwood Defective Products Attorney for Advice

 Trying to take on big insurance companies and defense attorneys in a product liability case on your own can be overwhelming and complicated.
 Our skilled Kingwood defective products lawyers can assist you with pursuing compensation for your injuries.
 Call Haines Law to get started.